charmbracelet/bubbletea/README.md

 We recommend starting with our [basics tutorial](https://github.com/charmbracelet/bubbletea/tree/master/tutorials/basics) followed by our [commands tutorial](https://github.com/charmbracelet/bubbletea/tree/master/tutorials/commands) to understand what you can do with `tea.Cmd` and how they're used in BubbleTea.

 Additionally, we have have [documentation](https://github.com/charmbracelet/bubbletea/tree/master/docs) that include frequently asked questions, issues, and more in-depth explanations on specific topics.
+Don't forget about our [examples](https://github.com/charmbracelet/bubbletea/tree/master/examples).

 ## Debugging with Delve